Nutrient Management

 • is costly and may contribute to environmental pollution.

 Right amount.
-Use results of LCC, RCM, NOPT, and MOET/ MOET App as basis in properly determining the amount of N to apply.
+Use results of LCC/LCC App or the recommendations of the, RCM, NOPT, and MOET/ MOET App as basis in properly determining the amount of N to apply.

 • use LCC every 7 days from 14 DAT or 21 DAS until early flowering